Lingya Sports Park metro station

-Martial Arts Stadium is a station on the Orange line of Kaohsiung MRT in Lingya District, Kaohsiung, Taiwan.
+Lingya Sports Park(formerly Martial Arts Stadium), is a station on the Orange line of Kaohsiung MRT in Lingya District, Kaohsiung, Taiwan.

 Station overview

 The station is a two-level, underground station with an island platform and four exits.
 The station is 201 meters long and is located on Jhongjheng 1st Rd across from Martial Art Stadium, other sporting facilities nearby include the Olympic Pool, Sports Stadium and Extreme Sports Arena.

+It was renamed Lingya Sports Park Station in 2024.